USDA vs. FHA: Which Loan Is Better? | 2025

 Pro: Flexible debt-to-income ratios

-FHA is also more flexible than USDA when it comes to debt-to-income ratios (DTI).
+FHA is also more flexible than USDA when it comes to debt-to-income ratios (DTI), which is a significant factor in the USDA vs FHA comparison.

 Your debt-to-income ratio compares your monthly debt payments to your gross monthly income.
 Lenders use this number to determine how much of your income is taken up by existing debts and how much room is left over in your budget for monthly mortgage payments.